About the Classical Guitar

 The motion of the strings acts like a pendulum and each string creates a very complex and unique pattern.
 Then, to add more complexity, each note creates its own very unique pattern within the pattern.
 Whenever an E, F or G are played on the 6th string, the guitar inflates like a balloon.
 The top and back of the guitar move closer and away from each other in terms of microns per second.
 The higher the notes and the strings we pluck, different parts of the sound board and back vibrate.
 The braces underneath the sound board, divide it so as to allow for different parts of the board to vibrate according to the string plucked.

-The above image, although hyper simplified, shows a very straight forward fact: The guitar is a simple instruments to build.
+The guitar is a relatively simple instruments to build.
 A few parts of construction like shaping of the neck and head, thinning of the top and routing for bindings require talent, practice and concentration.
 Still, anyone pretending that he is a rocket scientist for building a guitar, is lying.

 Hauser/Bellucci Fan brace design, Bellucci Custom Guitar

 Every luthier has a plan with all the measure of every single piece of wood.
 Plans can be bought and it is just a matter of deciding which model to build.
 What you will find out eventually is that they are all, practically speaking, identical.
 They are all based on the Torres model.
 Some have an extra strut, or a strut less.
 Still, others make the struts longer or shorter... no matter what they do, the variation is unperceivable to the human ear.
 Just remember that a Stradivarius can barely be told apart from other violins even by experts, let alone a 2000 dollars guitar.

 Guitar builders need the basic tools of a carpenter.
 All the parts, except for the neck, are straight, so, no special sculpting tool or skill is needed either.
 Bending the wood is as easy as heat and pushing.
 Below is a bending iron...